-Report the number of hotline requests received from primary victims and the total number of hotline requests received on phone lines paid for with STOP Program funds or answered by STOP Program-funded staff during the current reporting period.
-Do not report on agency-wide hotline calls.
+Report the number of hotline requests received from primary victims and the total number of hotline requests received on phone lines, text lines, or web-based communication paid for with STOP Program funds or answered by STOP Program-funded staff during the current reporting period.
+Do not report on agency-wide hotline requests.

-Partially-funded hotline:
+Partially-funded hotline

-If subgrant funds are supporting a portion or percentage of the hotline budget, prorate the total hotline calls to reflect only the percentage of the budget supported by the STOP Program funds.
+If subgrant funds are supporting a portion or percentage of the hotline budget, prorate the total hotline requests to reflect only the percentage of the budget supported by the STOP Program funds.

-Example 1: A victim called the STOP Program-funded hotline seeking information/referrals.
-Report this as 1 hotline call from a victim and include this in the total calls.
+A victim texted the STOP Program-funded hotline seeking information/referrals.
+Report this as 1 hotline request from a victim and include this in the total requests.
 The victim would not be reported in any other questions.

-Example 2: A parent of a victim called the STOP Program-funded hotline and requested information about available services for their child.
+A parent of a victim called the STOP Program-funded hotline and requested information about available services for their child.
 The hotline staff provided the parent with the information.
 This parent would be counted once under "Total number of requests."

-When are hotline calls from victims reported as primary victims who received STOP Program-funded support services?
+When are hotline requests from victims reported as primary victims who received STOP Program-funded support services?

-If a victim called the STOP Program-funded hotline and received STOP Program-funded services beyond a simple referral, report that victim as a primary victim served in Victim Services Question 2.
+If a victim reached out to the STOP Program-funded hotline and received STOP Program-funded services beyond a simple referral, report that victim as a primary victim served in Victim Services Question 2.

-Example 1: A victim called the STOP Program-funded hotline and requested information on available resources.
+A victim called the STOP Program-funded hotline and requested information on available resources.
 While on the phone, the victim also received crisis intervention and victim advocacy.
 Since this victim received STOP Program-funded services beyond a simple referral, report this victim as served in Victim Services Question 2.